-- 11.1 Rights of Non-Defaulting Party after Default.
+11.1 Rights of Non-Defaulting Party after Default.
 The parties acknowledge that both parties shall have hereunder all legal and equitable remedies as provided by law following the occurrence of a Default or to enforce any covenant or agreement herein except as provided in Section 11.2 below.
-Before this Agreement may be terminated or action may be taken to obtain judicial relief the party seeking relief ("Non-Defaulting Party") shall comply with the notice and cure provisions of this Article 11. - 11.2 No Recovery for Monetary Damages.
+Before this Agreement may be terminated or action may be taken to obtain judicial relief the party seeking relief ("Non-Defaulting Party") shall comply with the notice and cure provisions of this Article 11.

+11.2 No Recovery for Monetary Damages.
 The nature of a development agreement under the Development Agreement Statute is a very unusual contract for promoting a large development project facing many complex issues including geologic, environmental, finance, market, regulatory and other constantly evolving factors over a long time frame.
 The high level of uncertainty and risk involved justify the extraordinary commitments made to the Developer.
 However, the original persons representing the parties and approving the transaction are only likely to be involved with the Project for a limited time in comparison to the over-all life of the Project.
 This can lead to confusion over time as to the intent of the parties in dealing with changed circumstances.

-- 11.2.1 Accordingly, in this Agreement, the rights of enforcement are limited as follows (i) the remedy of monetary damages is not available to either party, and (ii) there is no shortcut to a mediation or arbitration procedure where a nonelected representative can arbitrarily determine land use development issues. - 11.2.2 However, the parties shall have the equitable remedies of specific performance, injunctive and declaratory relief, or a mandate or other action determining that the City has exceeded its authority, and any other available equitable remedies, other than recovery of monetary damages, to enforce their rights under this Agreement.
-The parties shall have the right to recover their attorney fees and costs pursuant to Section 17.8 in such action, and nothing herein limits the provisions for restitution or liquidated damages set forth herein.
+11.2.1 Accordingly, in this Agreement, the rights of enforcement are limited as follows (i) the remedy of monetary damages is not available to either party, and (ii) there is no shortcut to a mediation or arbitration procedure where a nonelected representative can arbitrarily determine land use development issues.

+11.2.2 However, the parties shall have the equitable remedies of specific performance, injunctive and declaratory relief, or a mandate or other action determining that the City has exceeded its authority, and similar remedies, other than recovery of monetary damages, to enforce their rights under this Agreement.
+The Parties shall have the right to recover their attorney fees and costs pursuant to Section 16.8 in such action.
 Moreover, the Developer shall have the right to a public hearing before the City Council before any default can be established under this Agreement, as provided in Section 11.7.3.